 knows the student’s work.
 All declared MFLL majors or minors with a

 concentration in a Romance language and a cumulative GPA of 3.0, are eligible

 - Semester or year‐long study abroad programs approved by UTK, to take place during fall and/or spring semesters; summer study programs may also be supported when funds are not depleted during the academic year.
-Students may apply for a Mossman scholarship before receiving official acceptance from the Programs Abroad Office, although receipt of the funds is contingent on this acceptance and continued GPA eligibility.
-These scholarships may not be used for summer study abroad.
+Students may apply for a Mossman scholarship before receiving official acceptance from the Programs Abroad Office, although receipt of the funds is contingent on this acceptance and continued GPA eligibility, as well as actual participation in the study abroad program.

 - Research seed money, i.e., travel to archives or to do other types of research or contact‐building related to the student’s MFLL major.
 This travel may take place during the academic year or during summer.

-To apply for a scholarship, submit all the required materials listed on the Mossman Scholarship application form to Stephen Blackwell, Director of Undergraduate Studies, 701 McClung Tower, email@example.com, by October 1st and March 31 of each academic year for the following semester (or year).
-Letters of recommendation should be requested from GTAs or Faculty Sept.
+To apply for a scholarship, submit all the required materials listed on the Mossman Scholarship application form to Stephen Blackwell, Director of Undergraduate Studies, 701 McClung Tower, email@example.com, by October 1st and March 31 (Feb 15 for summer) of each academic year for the following semester (or year).
+Brief letters of recommendation should be requested from GTAs or Faculty Sept.
 20 or Mar.
 20, respectively, or Feb.
 1 for summer.